By Tony Attwood.

 Andy Gill is quoted in the Wiki article on the song as suggesting it is the enigmatic quality of the song that is responsible for its popularity—’forever teetering on the brink of lucidity, yet remaining impervious to strict decipherment”.
 And that sounds right to me.
 In 1999, Sir Andrew Motion, the poet laureate, nominated Visions as the greatest song lyric ever written.
 And I’ll go with that too.

 I think there is also the point that here we have one of the earliest songs in which Dylan forgets about any of the normal sequences of events.
-We don’t know, and it doesn’t matter what is happening at which time.
+We don’t know, and it doesn’t matter what is happening, nor at which time it is happening.
 These things exist beyond any concept of time.
-It is a notion he continued to play with through his writing career, including such masterpieces as Tangled up in Blue, which deals with the issue in such a different way.
+It is a notion Bob continued to play with through his writing career, including such masterpieces as Tangled up in Blue, which deals with the issue in such a different way.

 For me, what we have in Visions is walking back from the night club in the early hours of the morning, past the debris of the night before, knowing one has to be careful because there are some very nasty people out there, but still fascinated by seeing the city without the hustle and bustle of everyday life.
 You walk, you look, you wonder who on earth these odd characters are, and what they are doing here, and then remember some of them might be looking at you, wondering exactly the same.

-And I remember perhaps five years ago, walking from the Angel, Islington, to St Pancras Station in north London at maybe 2.30am, the last train home long since gone, completely entranced by a scene that I don’t normally get anywhere near, with Visions of Johanna floating through my mind.
+And I remembered when I fist wrote this review, one of the first reviews on this web site which has now grown so large a situation perhaps five years before, walking from the Angel, Islington, in London, my home city, to St Pancras Station at maybe 2.30am, the last train home long since gone, completely entranced by a scene that I don’t normally get anywhere near, with Visions of Johanna floating through my mind.
 It was a spooky occasion to say the least.

 And now try this – the remarkable reworking of the song by Dylan on stage.